Uncle Elmer: Personal life

-Fraizer was born on August 16, 1937, and lived in Pascagoula, Mississippi.
+Frazier was born on August 16, 1937, and lived in Pascagoula, Mississippi.
 He was married to his wife Joyce from 1985 until his death, and she traveled with him as he wrestled.
 To earn additional money, Frazier was known for selling replica Rolex watches and other inexpensive merchandise, and he operated a shoe store.
 He also made an appearance as himself on an Andy Kaufman special on PBS in 1983, drinking raw eggs.

-Fraizer suffered from diabetes and poor health as a result of his weight.
+Frazier suffered from diabetes and poor health as a result of his weight.
 These problems led to kidney failure, from which he died on July 1, 1992.
-Fraizer was buried in Biloxi, Mississippi.
+Frazier was buried in Biloxi, Mississippi.